 Lilac Bushes Failing to Bloom: What's Up With That?

-But what is the reason, exactly, why these classic plants fail to bloom?
-Well, rather than zeroing in on a single explanation, we must speak of several possible reasons behind this problem, which include (in addition to diseases and pests):
+What is the reason, exactly, why these classic plants fail to bloom?
+Well, rather than zeroing in on a single explanation, look at several possible reasons behind this problem, which include (in addition to diseases and pests):

 - Pruning at the wrong time